Kara Sea: History

 In 1878, Finnish explorer Adolf Erik Nordenskiöld on ship Vega sailed across the Kara Sea from Gothenburg, along the coast of Siberia, and despite the ice packs, got to 180° longitude by early September.
 Frozen in for the winter in the Chukchi Sea, Nordenskiöld waited and bartered with the local Chukchi people.
 The following July, the Vega was freed from the ice, and continued to Yokohama, Japan.
 He became the first to force the Northeast Passage.
+During the same years, Christian Dahl explored the sailing conditions in the Kara Sea, and was instrumental in opening up a direct trade route from central Siberia to Western Europe.
 The largest group of islands in the Kara Sea, the Nordenskiöld Archipelago, has been named in his honour.
 The year 1912 was a tragic one for Russian explorers in the Kara Sea.
 In that fateful year unbroken consolidated ice blocked the way for the Northern Sea Route and three expeditions that had to cross the Kara Sea became trapped and failed: Sedov's on vessel St. Foka, Brusilov's on the St. Anna, and Rusanov's on the Gercules.
 Georgy Sedov intended to reach Franz Josef Land on ship, leave a depot over there, and sledge to the pole.
 Due to the heavy ice the vessel could only reach Novaya Zemlya the first summer and wintered in Franz Josef Land.
 In February 1914 Sedov headed to the North Pole with two sailors and three sledges, but he fell ill and died on Rudolf Island.
 Georgy Brusilov attempted to navigate the Northeast Passage, was trapped in the Kara Sea, and drifted northward for more than two years reaching latitude 83° 17' N. Thirteen men, headed by Valerian Albanov, left the vessel and started across the ice to Franz Josef Land, but only Albanov and one sailor (Alexander Konrad) survived after a gruesome three-month ordeal.
 The survivors brought the ship log of St. Anna, the map of her drift, and daily meteorological records, but the destiny of those who stayed on board remains unknown.
 In the same year the expedition of Vladimir Rusanov was lost in the Kara Sea.
 The prolonged absence of those three expeditions stirred public attention, and a few small rescue expeditions were launched, including Jan Nagórski's five air flights over the sea and ice from the NW coast of Novaya Zemlya.